-To fully understand microphones, it’s critical to comprehend how audio works in terms of inputs, outputs, and signal flow.
-When working with computer audio, it’s critical to understand the input devices and the output devices of the system.
+To fully understand microphones, it's critical to comprehend how audio works in terms of inputs, outputs, and signal flow.
+When working with computer audio, it's critical to understand the system's input devices and output devices.

 Are microphones input or output devices?
 When a microphone is connected to a computer (via an audio interface or another analog-to-digital converter), it sends/inputs information into the computer.
 This means microphones are input devices.
 Digital mics with built-in headphone amps that receive info from computers are input/output devices.

 This may be a bit confusing, so we'll go through full definitions of what input and output devices truly are.
 We'll also talk about the possible inputs and outputs of a microphone without the framework of a computer system.

 Be sure to check out My New Microphone's article How Do Microphones Work?
 (The Ultimate Illustrated Guide)!

 • Are Speakers (& Studio Monitors) Input Or Output Devices?

 What Are Input And Output Devices And Why Are Microphones Considered Input Devices?

 Before we get into the details regarding microphones as input devices, let's define what input and output devices are.